Works & Road Closures

 Please check back for updates to the controlled burn schedule as the year progresses.

-Controlled (hazard reduction) burns are conducted in partnership with various organisations, depending on the burn location:
+Council’s 2023 hazard reduction burn program will commence on 9 May, conducted in partnership with various organisations, depending on the burn location, including:

 - Queensland Fire and Emergency Services